walterfreeman/music/syllabus.md

   * Reflections and room design
   * Computer simulations of concert halls

-* Basics of sound recording
+* Basics of sound recording and mastering
   * Microphone angular acceptance and frequency response
   * Equalization, feedback, and miking performers
+  * The ``loudness wars'' and compression

 However, the exact content of the class will be determined by *your* wishes, not by some preplanned script of mine.